Ae3232/headless-cms/content/for-talents/_index.md

 whyCoteamsItemTitle5: Nurture your leadership potential
 whyCoteamsItemDescription5: 'CoTeams eagerly supports those with the desire to lead and take more responsibility.
 Build your dream team and do the dream work. '
-useCasesTitle: Who can work via CoTeams?
+whoCanTitle: Who can work via CoTeams?
 Is it for me?
-useCasesSubTitle: We welcome talents from all IT fields and a variety of roles from anywhere in the world
+whoCanSubTitle: We welcome talents from all IT fields and a variety of roles from anywhere in the world
 whoCanItemImg1: "/images/talents-who-can-work-img1.png"
 whoCanItemTitle1: For any type of work schedule